Adelic line bundles on quasi-projective varieties: Definitions over more general bases

 We often refer $L$ as the \emph{underlying line bundle of} $\OL$ and $\TL$, and refer $\OL$ as an \emph{adelic extension of} $L$.

-\subsubsection{The theory over function fields}
+\subsection{The theory over function fields}

-Arakelov geometry is analogous to algebraic geometry over fields, which is the reason why have the uniform terminology throughout this paper.
-However, Arakelov geometry is actually more analogous to algebraic geometry over a projective curve.
-Here we explore this analogue briefly.
+Arakelov geometry is analogous to algebraic geometry over fields, which is why this book uses uniform terminology.
+However, Arakelov geometry is more analogous to algebraic geometry over a projective curve.
+Here we explore this analog briefly.

-Let $k$ be a field, and $B$ be a projective and regular curve over $k$.
+Let $k$ be a field and $B$ be a projective and regular curve over $k$.
 Denote by $K=k(B)$ the function field of $B$.
 In the above perspective, the counterpart of the arithmetic object $\wh\Div(\cdot /\ZZ)$ should be the geometric object $\wt\Div(\cdot /B)$.

-Let $X$ be flat and essentially quasi-projective integral scheme over $B$.
+Let $X$ be flat and essentially a quasi-projective integral scheme over $B$.
 Then $X$ is also essentially quasi-projective over $k$.
 We claim that there are canonical isomorphisms

 In this sense, we do not lose much in our original setup by considering the objects over the absolute base field $k$.